cpinitiative/usaco-guide/content/2_General/Why_Cpp.md

     ```
     </details>

-## Other
+## Other Notes

+ - USACO problemsetters don't always test Java (and rarely Python) solutions when setting constraints.
  - Python lacks a data structure that keeps its keys in sorted order (the equivalent of `set` in C++), which is required for some silver problems.
  - Java lacks features such as `#define`, `typedef`, and `auto` that are present in C++ (which some contestants rely on extensively, see "macros").
- - USACO problemsetters don't always test Java solutions (and rarely Python) when setting constraints.
-Furthermore it is not guaranteed that there exists a fully working solution in Python.